simolus3/drift/docs/docs/Migrations/step_by_step.md

 {{ load_snippet('drop_column','lib/snippets/migrations/step_by_step.dart.excerpt.json') }}

-However, there are some considerations when removing a column:
+However, you may need to use an [Alter Table](#removing-any-column) statement to remove a column in some cases:

 - **Primary Keys**: You cannot remove a column from a table if it is part of the primary key.
     {{ load_snippet('drop_primary_key','lib/snippets/migrations/step_by_step.dart.excerpt.json') }}